Jisung-P91/Jisung-P91.github.io/index.md

 Hi, my name is Ji Sung Park.
 This is a place for me to write on things that I am genuinely interested in.

+## **Blog #23 Understanding the wrong bet on the Yen** ##
+*2024-03-27*

+As the BoJ is poised to warrant a high interest rate and make its currency more valuable.
+Accordingly, investors saw it as an opportunity to capitalize on - the price of yen will go up.
+However, [this article](https://www.ft.com/content/19d75d3e-194d-4775-a098-106f13c51ae2) explains why the yen was depreciated instead from ¥141 to ¥152.
+The investors' forecast overlooked the dynamic and complicated relationship in the currency pairing, in this case, yen and the dollar.
+During the tightening cycle, the US economy endured well with strong job market and unshakeable consumer demand.
+This made the Fed keep the overnight funding funds rate at 5.33%, unchanged since Apr 2023.
+Thus, the dollar still remained attractive and relatively made the yen less valuable.
+Also, the Japanese currency remained as popular funding currency for carry trades in today's exchange market.
+A big contributing factor is that the exchange rate still remain low volatile albeit with all the wars and geopolitcal tensions, which could hughly affect the volatility.

 ## **Blog #22 Sorry, your dream home might be drifting away** ##
 *2024-03-26*